K2eatures/kreatures-framework/README.md

 * The Simulation-app should open and you can choose a simulation, for example double-click on "island/Static island" and then press the button "init" to execute.

-* Click on "Run" to perform on tick or "Complete" to run the whole simulation.
+* Click on "Run" to perform one tick or "Complete" to run the whole simulation.

 ## Trouble shooting